Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Laguna Turquesa is a great alternative (or addition) to Laguna Esmeralda.

-Unlike Laguna Esmeralda’s large parking lot, parking for this trailhead is more of an enlarged shoulder so you need to look for it.
+Unlike Laguna Esmeralda’s large parking lot, parking for this trailhead is more of an enlarged shoulder on the side of the road.
+Here is the Google Map pin for the trailhead.

 Laguna Turquesa’s trail follows an old axmen’s trail so you’ll see cut trees recovering.

-The hike is very short in comparison to Laguna Esmeralda but it is very steep for the entire way there.
+The hike is very short in comparison to Laguna Esmeralda but it is a bit more challenging.
+The entire way there is up and often slippery.

-If it’s been raining it can be extremely muddy and hard to hike up so I recommend wearing proper footwear and using hiking poles.
+If it’s been raining it can be extremely muddy so I recommend wearing proper boots and using hiking poles.
+I did not remember poles and the muscles in my legs were shaking by the end of our descent.

 A woman in a red coat on a hiking trail